rooftop-media/quickshapes/blueprint/0_0_HowToUse.md

 I'm not really sure how this whole "git clone" business works.
 So,  in case i accidentally delete my local copy of this repo,
 these instructions will let me remake the code from scratch.

-Or if I need to send them to a friend.
-It's like a really slow VCS.
+Or like if I need to send QuickShapes to my friend who also doesn't understand git clone, I can just link them here, and they can remake it.
+It's like a really slow [VCS](https://en.wikipedia.org/wiki/Version_control).

 Oh yeah also I don't know about copying and pasting.